rishiiiidha/MemoryMatchGame/README.md

 ## About MemoryMatchGame

 MemoryMatchGame is a classic memory card game with a delightful twist.
-In this game, you'll match adorable cartoon stickers that will bring a smile to your face.
 The objective is simple: flip cards to uncover their hidden cartoon sticker content, then find the matching pairs.
-It's a fun and engaging way to exercise your brain and sharpen your recall skills while enjoying charming cartoon characters.

-## Features

-- **Challenging Gameplay:** Test your memory by flipping cards and finding pairs.

-- **Brain Training:** Engage your brain and improve your memory skills while having fun.

 ## How to Play